-Stretch it out and lash it down tight enough to resist something you'll find in all forms of weather - wind.
-(Strong breezes and bodies of water go hand in hand.)
-There are several ways to do this - and most of them take advantage of the regularly spaced grommets you'll find on our waterproof tarps.
+Stretch it out and lash it down tight enough to resist wind.
+There are several ways to do this and most of them take advantage of the regularly spaced grommets you'll find on our waterproof tarps.
 Here's two methods to consider:

-- If your boat is staying on the water, then prepare several gallon-size milk jugs by filling them with sand and attaching a piece of rope to the handle.
+- If your boat stays on the water, prepare several gallon-size milk jugs by filling them with sand and attaching a rope to the handle.
 On the other end of the rope, attach a hook or thread it through the grommet.
 The more anchors, the better.
-If you need to get into the boat while it's stored, just remove a couple of the anchors and slip underneath.
+If you need to get into the boat while it's stored, remove a couple of the anchors and slip underneath.
 (This method also works above ground.)

-- If you are keeping it on a trailer, then use bungee cords long enough to stretch all the way underneath the boat and on the opposite side.
+- If you are keeping it on a trailer, use bungee cords long enough to stretch underneath the boat and on the opposite side.